 Number of servers: 37 | Server locations: 22 | IP addresses: N/A | Maximum devices supported: 3

 The server coverage here is unusually low, with only a handful of servers located in Canada (the US fares better).
 However, IVPN has a dedicated page on its website where you can check the server load at any time, and in our testing, performance proved excellent.

 The desktop client is also very neat and boasts loads of advanced features.
-IVPN doesn’t offer native mobile clients, but you can set up the service using detailed guides on all the main platforms.
+IVPN doesn’t offer native mobile clients beyond iOS, but you can set up the service using a detailed guide for Android.

 IVPN admits that “you will find cheaper VPN services”.
-The hefty 1-month price might be especially hard to stomach, but there is a 3-day free trial to test things out, and a 7-day money-back guarantee (with unconditional 100% refund).
+The price of the 1-month plan might be hard to stomach, but there is a 3-day free trial to test things out, and a 7-day money-back guarantee (with unconditional 100% refund).
 The yearly plan is obviously the best option if you want relatively palatable pricing.
 The packages available are: